inertialsense/docs.inertialsense.com/docs/index.md

 The **μINS™** is a GPS (GNSS) aided inertial navigation system (GPS-INS) module that includes all functionality of the **μIMU™** and provides orientation, velocity, and position.
 Sensor data from MEMs gyros, accelerometers, magnetometers, barometric pressure, and GPS/GNSS is fused to provide optimal measurement estimation.

-The patent-pending package is smaller than 3 stacked dimes and fits into most industrial and commercial application designs.
+The patented package is smaller than 3 stacked dimes and fits into most industrial and commercial application designs.

 ## Features